 - Provide networking opportunities for GP trainers

-Workshops include a mix of expert presentations and group discussions, and typically engage between 50 -100 GP trainers.
+Workshops include a mix of expert presentations and group discussions and Q&A sessions, and typically engage between 50 -100 GP trainers.

-The workshop agenda and format workshop is determined in partnership with local post graduate medical education teams.
+The workshop agenda and format workshop is developed in partnership with local post graduate medical education teams.

 In 2018/19 CRUK RCGP partnership will support 4 Train the Trainers’ workshops.